joncampbell123/dosbox-x/INSTALL.md

 brew libslirp
 ```

-If you have an older macOS version such as macOS High Sierra (10.13) and Mojave (10.14), or you use a newer macOS version but do not need any additional features provided by external libraries such as FluidSynth, you can use the alternative macOS builds below instead, which include both SDL1 and SDL2 versions of the DOSBox-X (named ``dosbox-x-sdl1`` and ``dosbox-x-sdl2`` respectively in the package).
-These are builds for "low-end" systems so there is no need for external libraries to run these builds in your macOS:
+If you have an older macOS version such as macOS High Sierra (10.13) and Mojave (10.14), or you use a newer macOS version but do not need any additional features provided by external libraries such as FluidSynth or libslirp, you can use the alternative macOS builds below instead, which include both SDL1 and SDL2 versions of the DOSBox-X (named ``dosbox-x-sdl1`` and ``dosbox-x-sdl2`` respectively in the package).
+These are intended to be builds for "low-end" systems with no need for external libraries to run them in your macOS:

 * [dosbox-x-macosx-0.83.15-high-sierra.zip](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.15/dosbox-x-macosx-0.83.15-high-sierra.zip)